Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Methodology

+\textbf{Overview}.
 For our qualitative and quantitative analysis, we used statistical analysis with descriptive statistics and thematic analysis.
-We performed automated analysis (RQ1, RQ2) and manual examination on a sample of the final issues dataset and, when necessary, on the commits and changed source code (RQ2, RQ3).
+For the dataset overview, we computed descriptive statistics and compared law-relevant and non-law-relevant issues using the Mann-Whitney U test.
+We performed automated analysis and manual examination on a sample of the final issues dataset (RQ1) and, when necessary, on the commits and changed source code (RQ2).
 Manual examination allows for a nuanced understanding of the context and subtleties of each issue, while automated analysis enables us to process a large volume of data efficiently.
 Combining these methods improves the reliability and depth of our findings.
 Manual analysis was combined with automated analysis also in prior works:~\citep{tufano2024unveiling} manually analyzed 467 commits/pull-requests/issues out of the 1,501 collected, while~\citep{tahaei2020understanding} analyzed a sample of 315 privacy-related questions of Stack Overflow from the 1,733, where topic modeling was applied.

-For the manual qualitative data analysis in RQ2 and RQ3, we adopted respectively deductive and inductive thematic analysis~\cite{chandra2019inductive}. in RQ2, the user rights and principles are known, while in RQ3 a bottom-up approach was required to define the categories similar to previous studies~\citep{galster2022soft,tufano2024unveiling,kapitsaki2024exploratory}.
-For RQ3, this is in contrast to~\cite{sangaroonsilp2023taxonomy}, where issues from Chrome and Moodle were manually classified among existing categories concerning privacy-related requirements.
-Two coders (i.e., two of the authors), both computer scientists experienced in empirical software engineering, participated in the analysis, both with expertise in GDPR and privacy by design.
+For the manual qualitative data analysis in RQ1 and RQ2, we adopted respectively deductive and inductive thematic analysis~\cite{chandra2019inductive}.
+In RQ1, the user rights and principles are known, while in RQ2 a bottom-up approach was required to define the categories similar to previous studies~\citep{galster2022soft,tufano2024unveiling,kapitsaki2024exploratory}.
+Two coders (i.e., two of the authors), both computer scientists experienced in empirical software engineering, participated in the analysis, both with expertise in GDPR and Privacy by Design.
 One of the coders is an experienced researcher (more than 15 years postdoc experience), whereas the second is a junior researcher (software engineer and PhD candidate).
-Also two additional experts performed a validation of the created taxonomy of RQ3.
-The exact process followed for RQ2 and RQ3 coding is further detailed in the next section.
+Also three additional experts performed a validation of the created taxonomy of RQ2.
+Issues in languages other than English were translated using Google Translate with automatic language detection.